Marcus Marinelli

 Marinelli's coaching emphasizes boxing fundamentals:

-- Body work: hooks and crosses to the rib cage that drain opponents' cardio.
+Body work.
+Hooks and crosses to the rib cage that drain opponents' cardio.
+The cumulative-damage body attack was central to multiple Miocic championship-rounds wins.

-- Cardio depth: the most-distinctive feature of the Miocic competitive identity, developed through Marinelli's coaching.
+Cardio depth.
+The most-distinctive feature of the Miocic competitive identity, developed through Marinelli's coaching.
+Miocic's five-round capacity against championship-level opponents was unprecedented at heavyweight in his era.

 The Miocic career arc